EN

 • Check: Although less common in today's digital age, sending a check can be an option.
 However, this can be time-consuming and might not be the most efficient method, especially for international transactions.

 • Global payroll services.
 Generally, contractors aren't included in payroll.
 Since they aren't subject to tax withholdings the way employees are, they invoice for their services—which goes through accounts payable at most companies.
-But with Rippling, you can pay Taiwanese employees and contractors in a single pay run.
+With Rippling, you can pay Taiwanese contractors alongside the rest of your global workforce.

 Step #3: Use global payroll software to process payments for Taiwanese contractors

-With software like Rippling, you can pay employees and contractors, across the world, in a single pay run.
+With software like Rippling, you can pay contractors across the world in a single system.
 Here’s a preview of how Rippling’s global payroll system works:

 Step #4: Ensure your Taiwanese contractors have the right tax information